mubashir-msa/bigdata/README.md

 # bigdata
-parts of a big data project
+it consists of docker compose file created for specific requirement in a project